Food waste in the United Kingdom: Early 21st century

+The "Simper Recycling in England" policy update, published by the UK Government in November 2024, aimed to simplify household and workplace recycling, including for food waste, standardising what can be recycled across England and stipulated the requirement for local authorities to provide weekly food waste collections for households by the 31 March 2026, unless prevented to do so by an existing waste disposal contract.

 Causes

 In 2021, WRAP noted that total food waste in the UK was at 10.7 million tonnes, with about 60% of this coming from households, 28% coming from farming and manufacturing, hospitality making up approximately 10% and retail contributing 3%; WRAP also noted that the figures had been going down for 10 years, but had started to rise again during Covid.

 Other surveys noted that domestic food waste had gone down during the pandemic as most people used up more food to avoid going outside to busy shops; however, farming waste may have gone up due to the shutdown of cafes and restaurants.